 ADA Compliance For Websites – A 2021 Guide

 There is one group of people that have trouble accessing the Internet.
 Individuals with a disability either can’t access it at all or have major difficulties using it.
 The main reason people with disabilities have issues accessing the Internet is that most websites aren’t set up with ADA standards as a consideration when being designed and developed.
 If just one website isn’t compliant it can stop millions of users from reaching all websites on the Internet, which means they miss out on major benefits.
-Creating an accessible Internet to everyone is starting to be the first thing on every web developer’s mind and is starting to be at the top of the list when it comes to important aspects of a website’s design.
+Creating an accessible Internet for everyone is starting to be the first thing on every web developer’s mind and is starting to be at the top of the list when it comes to important aspects of a website’s design.

 This guide about web accessibility is to help you understand ADA website compliance and how it looks online.
 We’ll also explain why having a website that is accessible or in ADA compliance matters.
 We will include resources to help guarantee your website and any website that you work on is within ADA compliance and accessible to most people.
 It goes without saying the information here is most important to those with a disability, but also web designers.
 It is relevant to anyone that uses the Internet in general.
 Having an accessible website has an impact on the Internet & every user.
 It’s not just an issue for people with a disability or website owners.
 Developers who create ADA website compliance sites are creating universally accessible sites and can ensure anyone is able to utilize the Internet in an accessible way.
 The way it was supposed to be used.

 ADA Compliance Standards For Designers And Developers Explained